slagnews/drag_sph/journal.md

 $$
 P=B\left(\left(\frac{\rho}{\rho_0}\right)^\gamma-1\right)
 $$
-with $B=c_\mathrm{s}^2\rho_0/\gamma$.
+with $$B=c_\mathrm{s}^2\rho_0/\gamma$$.
 This equation of state is often used to model poorly compressible fluids.
-However it can lead to numerical instability when the density is lower than the reference density $\rho_0$: the pressure becomes negative, particles start attracting eachother, leading to clumping and instabilities.
+However it can lead to numerical instability when the density is lower than the reference density rho_0: the pressure becomes negative, particles start attracting eachother, leading to clumping and instabilities.
 This can be seen blow.
 ![cole_clustering](figures/cole_clustering.png)
-We initialized particles uniformly, but with an average density much lower than $\rho_0$ and it lead to this clustering.
+We initialized particles uniformly, but with an average density much lower than rho_0 and it lead to this clustering.

 In literature modified versions of the ideal gas law are often used.
 In Korzani et al. they use
 $$
 P=P_0+c_\mathrm{s}^2\left(\rho-\rho_0\right)
 $$
-with $c_\mathrm{s}$ the speed of sound, $\rho$ the density and $P_0$ and $\rho_0$ a reference pressure and density respectively.
+with $$c_\mathrm{s}$$ the speed of sound, rho the density and P_0 and rho_0 a reference pressure and density respectively.
 These references are added for numerical stability, for example to avoid negative pressures which again lead to clustering.
 In Korzani the reference pressure is defined as
 $$
 P_0=\beta c_\mathrm{s}^2\rho_0
 $$
-where $\beta$ is a coefficient that is tweaked to get stable results, they use 0.07.
+where beta is a coefficient that is tweaked to get stable results, they use 0.07.
 The reference density is simply set to the average density in the simulation.

 The same simulation as above was run, but now with this modified ideal gas law, and the result can be seen below.
 ![drag_ideal](figures/drag_ideal_gaslaw.png)